BecauseOfProg/resources/README.md

 - [Blog](https://becauseofprog.fr) : Our blog about informatic and programming
 - [API](https://github.com/BecauseOfProg/api-docs) : The place to collect all kind of data
+- [Youtube Podcast](https://podcast.becauseofprog.fr) : Convert any YouTube channel into a downloadable podcast

 ## 📚 Libraries